Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Deafness in Cats

 Cats can lose their hearing as they get older.
-In some cases, cats are born deaf due to a genetic defect, known as congenital deafness.
+In some cases, they are born deaf due to a genetic defect known as congenital deafness.
 Deaf cats can still live happy, healthy lives.
 They are just more visually aware of their surroundings.
-Deaf cats should never be allowed outdoors unsupervised because they cannot hear traffic or other dangers.
+Deaf cats should never be unsupervised outdoors because they cannot hear traffic or other dangers.

 Life with deaf cats can be just as rewarding as with hearing cats, but they require a little more communication and protection.
 Deaf cats can be taught hand signals so they will know when you’re communicating with them.

-A deaf cat will look to hearing cats for cues about their environment.
+A deaf cat will observe other healthy cats for cues about their environment.
 If you welcome a deaf cat into your home with other cats, they can form strong bonds, playing and interacting with each other.

 Final Thoughts

-Cats have a sense of hearing that surpasses both dogs and humans.
-This makes them excellent hunters.
-They can pinpoint the location of a sound before they see where it’s coming from.
-They can hear sounds that are 4–5 times farther away than humans can!
+Cats have an exceptional sense of hearing that makes them excellent hunters.
+They can pinpoint the location of a sound before they see where it’s coming from and can hear sounds four to five times farther away than humans!

 Related Reads: